Table of Contents

 You must keep copies of any documents provided by the taxpayer that you relied on to determine whether any child is a qualifying child.
 See Document Retention, later, for details.

-If you did not rely on any documents, check the appropriate box (m or n).
+If you did not rely on any documents, check the appropriate box (m, n, t and/or u on line 26 or k or l on line 27).

 Check all the boxes that apply.
 However, if you check box a, m, or n on line 26, do not check any other box from b to l on line 26.
 If you check box o, t, or u on line 26, do not check any other box from p to s on line 26.
 If you check box a, k, or l on line 27, do not check any other box on line 27.